NEW: The Rim Fire has burned more than 160,000 acres in California

 About 4,500 structures, many of them vacation homes, were under threat, according to InciWeb, a federal website that collects information from agencies such as the U.S. Forest Service and Bureau of Land Management.

 The inferno threatened the Yosemite gateway communities of Groveland and Pine Mountain Lake just outside the Stanislaus National Forest.

 “Business is slow, very slow,” said Corinna Loh, owner of the Iron Door Saloon in Groveland.

 Her normal season is Memorial Day to Labor Day.

 “This is time we manage to save up money to make it through the winter, so it’s really scary for all of us,” she said, sitting among empty tables.

-The Tuolumne County Sheriff’s Department, meanwhile, issued evacuation advisories for the town of Tuolumne and nearby Ponderosa Hill, according to InciWeb.
+The Tuolumne County Sheriff’s Office, meanwhile, issued evacuation advisories for the town of Tuolumne and nearby Ponderosa Hill, according to InciWeb.
 It was not clear how many residents were covered by the evacuation advisory.